UTNkar/documentation/content/other_applications/member_check.md

 The member check can be found at [utn.se/medlemskoll](https://www.utn.se/medlemskoll "Member Check")

+{{% notice info %}}

+This database (and thus this information) is soon-to-be depricated.
+The DK is not actively working on Melos, member-check updates will be postponed until Upright is phased in.

+{{% /notice %}}

 ## API

 The member check is also available as an api and can be used from a website, app etc.